 During our fiscal 2021, we launched a new line of business we are referring to as our single-family rental business.
 During Phase 1 of Sky Ranch, we retained ownership of four residential lots for use in this business.
-As of May 31, 2023, we have finished building four single-family homes on these lots which we own, maintain, and have leased to qualified renters under one-year lease terms.
+As of November 30, 2023, we have completed 14 single-family homes on these lots which we own, maintain, and have leased to qualified renters under one-year lease terms.
 We have expanded our single-family rentals in our second development phase of Sky Ranch by building homes on lots we did not sell to our home builder partners, which we will rent out once completed.
-As of May 31, 2023, we reserved a total of 65 lots in Phase 2, 10 of which are in Phase 2A and are under construction as of May 31, 2023.
-Five of the units in Phase 2A were completed and rented after May 31, 2023, and we expect the remaining five to be ready for rental around August 31, 2023.
-Additionally, we have reserved 17 lots in Phase 2B, which we anticipate starting construction in our fiscal 2024.
+As of November 30, 2023, we reserved a total of 91 lots in Phase 2, 10 of which are in Phase 2A and are completed and rented as of November 30, 2023.
+Additionally, we have reserved 17 lots in Phase 2B, which we anticipate completed in calendar 2024.